The Ducktators

 The Ducktators is a 1942 Warner Bros.
-Looney Tunes short directed by Norman McCabe.
+Looney Tunes propaganda animated short directed by Norman McCabe.
 The short was released on August 1, 1942, and satirizes events of World War II.
 The title is a pun on dictator.

 Plot

-A pair of farm ducks anticipate the hatching of their duckling from an unusually black-colored egg.
-A white duckling with a toothbrush mustache, Adolf Hitler, emerges from the egg and immediately shouts "Sieg Heil!" while giving the Nazi salute.
-Hitler's adulthood is spent giving aggressive speeches toward the other ducks and geese.
-His only ally is a large black Neapolitan-accented goose, Benito Mussolini, who promotes his own warmongering rhetoric to a solitary chick who is forced to attend and applaud.
+A pair of farm ducks eagerly await the hatching of their duckling from a uniquely black-colored egg.
+To their surprise, a white duckling with a toothbrush moustache emerges, named Adolf Hitler, who immediately shouts "Sieg Heil!" and gives the Nazi salute.
+Throughout his adulthood, Hitler gives aggressive speeches to the other ducks and geese, with his only ally being a large Neapolitan-accented goose named Benito Mussolini.